saras-daton/Aftership/models/Aftership/README.md

 # Aftership Data Unification

-This dbt package is for the Shopify data unification Ingested by [Daton](https://sarasanalytics.com/daton/).
+This dbt package is for the Aftership data unification Ingested by [Daton](https://sarasanalytics.com/daton/).
 [Daton](https://sarasanalytics.com/daton/) is the Unified Data Platform for Global Commerce with 100+ pre-built connectors and data sets designed for accelerating the eCommerce data and analytics journey by [Saras Analytics](https://sarasanalytics.com).

 ### Supported Datawarehouses:
 - BigQuery